 We are so excited that you have joined us!
 We are looking forward to continuing this journey with you and seeing where the future will take us!

 We are a small and very collegial department.
-We presently have thirteen members of Academic Faculty, seventeen members falling into the categories of Adjunct, Professional Affiliates and/or Clinical Associates and four members of support staff.
+We presently have ten members of academic faculty, 4 clinical associates, 22 adjunct faculty, and five members of support staff.